talisma-cassoma/Attendance-Management-System/README.md

 ### Checklist Features

 - [x] train the neural network online from camera
 - [x] download the neural network model
+    - [] keep files names on DiskStorage
 - [x] add new classes to model
 - [ ] load the model offline
 - [x] reset train